Applying PCRT in Practice - Ethical Decision-Making for Accountants

 This live and interactive session will cover the following:

-• How to apply professional judgment in situations involving reputational risk, uncertainty, or client pressure
+- How to apply professional judgment in situations involving reputational risk, uncertainty, client pressure and the use of technology in the advisory process

-• Practical steps to protect your professional integrity while delivering effective client advice
+- Practical steps to protect your professional integrity while delivering effective client advice, including maintaining appropriate oversight of AI-assisted work

 Recording of live sessions: Soon after the Learn Live session has taken place you will be able to go back and access the recording - should you wish to revisit the material discussed.